facebookresearch/splitnet/README.md

 ln -s /path/to/habitat/data data
 ```
 1. Verify that this is set up in the expected way by running `ls data/scene_datasets`.
 You should see:
-`gibson  mp3d  suncg` based on which you have downloaded.
+`gibson  mp3d` based on which you have downloaded.
 1. Download and extract the premade training datasets by running `sh download_dataset.sh`.
 1. Copy/Move the downloaded datasets into the data folder.
 ```bash